apache/fury-site/docs/guide/dart/troubleshooting.md

 If you moved files or renamed types, rebuild before re-running analysis or tests.

+## External target generation fails

+An external structural serializer requires:

+- an `abstract final` serializer declaration with `late final` schema fields;
+- a concrete imported target class;
+- an accessible target getter with the same name and exact Dart type for every field;
+- a public generative constructor whose parameters map to fields, or a zero-required-argument constructor plus matching setters.

+Select a public named constructor with `@ForyStruct(target: Type, constructor: 'name')`.
+Use a [manual serializer](custom-serializers.md) when the target requires a factory, private state, field conversion, or name translation.

 ## `Deserialized value has type ..., expected ...`

 The payload describes a different type than `T` in `deserialize<T>`.
 Common causes: